-This early incarnation of My Little Pony was set in a world called Ponyland.
-Though its continuity was... lax, all of the stories take place within it.
-The basic framing structure of the show was that the ponies are magical creatures living idyllically in Dream Valley, part of Ponyland (or Ponyland, part of Dream Valley - no two writers agreed on this point).
-Originally, the ponies resided in Dream Castle during the Half-Hour TV Specials, but after The Movie (and the creation of that playset) they moved into Paradise Estate.
-In fact, Dream Castle is never seem at all during the course of the series.Ponyland is a Magical Land "on the other side of the rainbow".
-The rainbow is basically hinted to be a doorway between the human dimension and theirs'.
-Ponyland is populated by Bushwoolies, Sea and Flutter ponies, Grundles, bee-people, talking pigs, giant terriers, bird-dog hybrids, zebra-people, evil storm clouds, elves, bigfoot-like people who build forests, and monster weeds, among other, weirder things.
-The ponies are assisted in their adventures by a teen named Megan; her siblings Molly and Danny; Spike the Baby Dragon; and the Moochic, a scatter-brained gnome wizard with mushroom motif, and his Beleaguered Assistant, Habit the Rabbit.Being a fantasy-esque weekday afternoon cartoon, the episode plots were adventures, normally focused on a Victim of the Week requiring the ponies' help to defeat some Big Bad.
+"My Little Pony...My Little PonyMy Little Pony and Friends is an animated TV series that was released by Claster Television, Inc. and produced by Hasbro, Marvel Productions and Sunbow Entertainment in 1986 and ran until 1987.
+It was based on the toyline of the same name.
+It came out a few months after My Little Pony: The Movie (1986) and ran for two seasons.
+It was an Animated Anthology, featuring quarter hour shorts.
+The first half of the show would have an episode of ponies, and then the second half would feature an episode of their friends, Glo Friends, Moondreamers, and The Potato Head Kids.
+As a result, the pony episodes often ran as television serials, as did the other shorts.This incarnation of My Little Pony was set in a world called Ponyland.
+Ponyland is a Magical Land on the other side of the rainbow, populated by Bushwoolies, Sea and Flutter Ponies, Grundles, bee-people, talking pigs, giant terriers, bird-dog hybrids, zebra-people, evil storm clouds, elves, bigfoot-like people who build forests, and monster weeds, among other, weirder things.
+The ponies are assisted in their adventures by an Earth teen named Megan, her siblings Molly and Danny, Spike the Baby Dragon, and the Moochic, a scatter-brained gnome wizard with mushroom motif, and his Beleaguered Assistant, Habit the Rabbit.Being a fantasy-esque weekday afternoon cartoon, the episode plots were adventures, normally focused on a Victim of the Week requiring the ponies' help to defeat some Big Bad.
 The weirdness — and the overt scariness of some of the villains — kept the show from being as dangerously cute as one might naturally assume.
-Some episodes did not involve sugar apocalypses, though, and rather focused on more mundane plots (relatively speaking), such as using one's imagination to have fun, scavenger hunts, taking care of a giant dog, dealing with bullies, and mending friendships after a feud once escalated to ice cream warfare.The episodes focused on My Little Pony ran for 65 episodes in total.
-There were 16 multipart serials, each 2-4 parts long with the sole exception of the Ten part pilot, and 9 stand alone episodes, as well as two 2-part serials adapting the My Little Pony TV Specials.As mentioned above, show continuity was not the strongest point.
-The show officially follows on as a sequel to My Little Pony The Movie (as the ten-part pilot makes clear, since it's about the witches Hidea, Reeka, and Draggle wanting revenge for the foiling of the Smooze), and both of the My Little Pony TV Specials obviously take place before the movie, but were serialized as the last episodes of the first and second seasons, respectively.
-Not helping matters is that most official DVD releases tend to be simple conversions of the original grab-bag episode-featuring VHSs, further jumbling the 27 storylines.
+Some episodes did not involve sugar apocalypses, though, and rather focused on more mundane plots, such as using one's imagination to have fun, scavenger hunts, taking care of a giant dog, dealing with bullies, and mending friendships after a feud escalated to ice cream warfare.The episodes focused on My Little Pony ran for 65 episodes in total.
+There were 16 multi-part serials, each 2-4 parts long with the sole exception of the ten-part pilot, and 9 stand-alone episodes, as well as two 2-part serials compressing the My Little Pony TV Specials.Glo Friends and Moondreamers have their own pages.
+The Potato Head Kids ran for 23 episodes with no multipart episodes.

 My Little Pony And Friends provides examples of: